-By the way, speaking of growing my Youtube channel, if you find the information I shared with you so far useful, then give me thumb on this video and you know what I’ll say next, right?
+By the way, speaking of growing my Youtube channel, if you find the information I shared with you so far useful, then give me thumb on this Youtube video I linked and you know what I’ll say next, right?
 Subscribe, hit the Bell button to get notified about my new video tutorial.

 And another way you can let me know if I’m doing well sharing all these tips here, is just go to the comments below the video and live me your comment or ask me a question!
 It’s the best place to ask me question by the way!